Start-ups line up for IPOs amid bullish market, investor demand

-Start-ups are eagerly preparing to list on the stock exchanges driven by a thawing funding winter, a shift toward profitability, and growing investor interest.
-Compared to the US, where companies typically need at least $250-300 million in revenue to go public, India’s regulatory landscape is more flexible, requiring only $100 million.
+Start-ups are eagerly preparing to list on the stock exchanges driven by a thawing funding winter, a shift towards profitability, and growing investor interest.
+Compared to the US, where companies typically need at least $250-$300 million in revenue to go public, India’s regulatory landscape is more flexible, requiring only $100 million.
 This relaxation allows start-ups to reach the public markets earlier in their growth.

 Office space provider BHIVE, for instance, plans to raise about ₹800 crore through an IPO in the upcoming financial year.
 Recent tech IPOs, including those by Zomato, Nykaa, Paytm, and others have demonstrated strong investor confidence in technology-driven businesses, noted BHIVE’s Founder and CEO, Shesh Rao Paplikar.
 “There is more money in the Indian market, multiples are good, and there is a lot of respect for profit-making companies.
 After evaluating the dynamics, we did feel that going for an IPO is the right thing for us,” he added.